ynori7/credential-detector/README.md

 |disableOutputColors|A boolean flag to disable colorized output when printing the results|true or false|
 |verbose|A boolean flag which toggles the output of warning messages which occur while parsing specific files|true or false|

-The configuration from config/default_config.yaml is the default, and it's recommended to use this as a base for any configuration you create.
+The configuration from config/default_config.yaml is the default root configuration.
+If the `--config` flag is provided, the values for the boolean fields and scanTypes will be take from this config, and the values for minPasswordLength and variableNameExclusionPattern will be taken if non-empty.
+For all other list attributes, the values from the supplied configuration will be appended to the root.

 ## Comparison to Gosec
 Credential-detector is more flexible since it can be easily configured with more options than gosec and it's significantly